 Yes—There is more data about THC and CBD than the other 111 known cannabinoids.
 However, that doesn't mean researchers are in the dark about them.
 Here are a few of the additional 111,

 - Tetrahydrocannabivarin (THCV)

 Each cannabis strain has different percentages of the cannabinoids.
 THC and CBD are dominant or major compounds and CBGV and THCV are minor ones with only a small amount in each plant.
 Proponents of isolates point out that the medicinal value of the individual molecules is as essential as the whole plant.

 There are more studies about terpene isolates than as a whole plant medicine.
 However, experts know that certain terpenes can enhance the benefits of the cannabinoids—Or create an entourage effect.

 WHAT ABOUT THE FLAVONOIDS?

 Cannabis flowers get their variety of deep greens, bright purples, yellows, and reds from flavonoids.
 Like terpenes, they are found in many plants besides cannabis.
 To date, researchers have isolated about 20 flavonoids in the cannabis plant.

 The market for full spectrum extracts and CBD isolates is exploding.
-With the expansion of legal hemp production in the U.S. and further clarification of CBD laws pushing for more changes and legalization of cannabis in Canada advancing research, expect this industry's growth to continue to reach new highs over the next few years.
+With the expansion of legal hemp production throughout the UK, Europe, and the world, expect this industry's growth to continue to reach new highs over the next few years.
 You can also expect researchers to remain at odds over the benefits of the entourage effect despite similar theories found in the medical community.